 Object Description • User Indicates the ACL user. • Ingress Port Indicates the ingress port of the ACE.
 Possible values are: ■ All: The ACE will match all ingress port. ■ Port: The ACE will match a specific ingress port.
 Frame Type Indicates the frame type of the ACE.
 Possible values are: ■ Any: The ACE will match any frame type. ■ EType: The ACE will match Ethernet Type frames.
-Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. ■ ARP: The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol.
-IPv4/UDP: The ACE will match IPv4 frames with UDP protocol.
-IPv4/TCP: The ACE will match IPv4 frames with TCP protocol.
-IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames. • Action Indicates the forwarding action of the ACE. • Action Permit: Frames matching the ACE may be forwarded and learned. ■ Deny: Frames matching the ACE are dropped.
+Note that an Ethernet Type based ACE will not get matched by IP and ARP frames.

+■ ARP: The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol. ■ IPv4/UDP: The ACE will match IPv4 frames with UDP protocol. ■ IPv4/TCP: The ACE will match IPv4 frames with TCP protocol. ■ IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames. • Action Indicates the forwarding action of the ACE. ■ Permit: Frames matching the ACE may be forwarded and learned. ■ Deny : Frames matching the ACE are dropped.
 Rate Limiter Indicates the rate limiter number of the ACE.
 The allowed range is 1 to 16.
-When Disabled is displayed, the rate limiter operation is disabled. • Port Redirect Indicates the port redirect operation of the ACE.
+When Disabled is displayed, the rate limiter operation is disabled.
+Port Redirect Indicates the port redirect operation of the ACE.
 Frames matching the ACE are redirected to the port number.
 The allowed values are Disabled or a specific port number.
-When Disabled is displayed, the port redirect operation is disabled. • CPU Forward packet that matched the specific ACE to CPU.
+When Disabled is displayed, the port redirect operation is disabled. • Mirror Specify the mirror operation of this port.
+The allowed values are: ■ Enabled: Frames received on the port are mirrored. ■ Disabled : Frames received on the port are not mirrored.
+The default value is "Disabled". • CPU Forward packet that matched the specific ACE to CPU.
 CPU Once Forward first packet that matched the specific ACE to CPU. • Counter The counter indicates the number of times the ACE was hit by a frame. • Conflict Indicates the hardware status of the specific ACE.
 The specific ACE is not applied to the hardware due to hardware limitations.